 Hearing protection, loss of hearing or Tinnitus

 Hearing protection is a must if you’re riding a motorcycle.
-The consequences of no or poor protection can be serious and long, or life lasting.
+The consequences of no or poor protection can be serious and life lasting.

 Hearing protection should never be ignored. if you work in noisy environments, you probably know this very well.
 Take no risks.
 Sustained sound/sonic pressure can cause life-long damages.
 Or reduced hearing, especially later in life.
 Worst case It can can lead to Tinnitus.